‘You’re Treating Me Like A F*****g Black Person!’ Self-Proclaimed ‘Trump Guy’ Yells At Cops As They Subdue Him

 — Parisa (@littlesparrowp) August 17, 2018

-The incident began, according to a report by WFTV News when Epstein was denied boarding of an American Airlines flight because he arrived late at the ticket counter.
+The incident began, according to a report by WFTV when Epstein was denied boarding of an American Airlines flight because he arrived late at the ticket counter.
 Epstein said that the employee’s “attitude” caused him to become, by his own admission, “loud and obnoxious.”

 But in his interview with WESH, Epstein gave another explanation for his behavior, claiming that he caused the disturbance at around 6 a.m. on Thursday at the airport in an attempt to “prove a point” about the unfair treatment of African-Americans by police.